SAIS-S2S-Technology/Roadmap/Roadmap.md

 ## What we believe about technology and global policy

 To know how we work, it helps to know how we think about the impact of technology on global policy.
-The list below captures our beliefs -- both those about strategy on a broader scale and those about the changing nature of policy work.
+The list below captures our beliefs -- specificially those about AI technologies as they relate to strategy and the changing nature of policy work.

 ### New Global Threat Streams
 AI technologies bring about new security challenges.
 These challenges are both technical -- issues pertaining to AI safety such as AI alignment or adversarial examples -- and strategic -- issues pertaining to the diffusion of AI military technology or the developement of AI enabled kinetic systems in a broader sense.
 A range of additional risk factors exists.
 These include economic shifts following wide-spread adoption of AI technologies or the deployment of AI for scaled disinformation campaigns.